REGISTRATION NOW OPEN FOR 2026

 • What about articular sided cuff tears ?

-• How do I know if the injection work is curative or suppressive ?
+• How do I know if the injection work is curative or temporary ?

 • When can I resume exercise and sport ?